The Foundation of the World’s Longest International Boundary

 Energy Infrastructure and Natural Resources

-Conclusion: Geography as a Foundation for Sovereignty
+Conclusion: Geography as a Foundation of Sovereignty